-With tubal sterilization, your fallopian tubes are cut, tied, removed or blocked to prevent pregnancy.
-This prevents an egg from moving through your fallopian tubes for fertilization, and it blocks sperm from traveling up the fallopian tubes to the egg.
+With tubal sterilization, your fallopian tubes are cut, tied, removed, or blocked to prevent pregnancy.
+This procedure prevents an egg from moving through your fallopian tubes for fertilization, and it blocks sperm from traveling up the fallopian tubes to the egg.

 How are Tubal Sterilization Procedures Performed?

 Tubal ligation can be done at any time.
 Very commonly it is performed after vaginal childbirth by making a small incision at your umbilicus (belly button).
 It can also be performed during a Cesarean delivery without any additional incisions.
-In both of these procedures a portion of the tube is removed.
+In both of these procedures, a portion of the tube is removed.
 For women who want this procedure done at a time other than at childbirth, it can be performed minimally invasively using a laparoscope.
-A small incision is made in your umbilicus and a small camera in placed through a thin tube into your abdomen, a second incision is made above your pubic bone and a ring or clip is placed around the tube.
+A small incision is made in your umbilicus and a camera is placed through a thin tube into your abdomen.
+Then, a second incision is made above your pubic bone and a ring or clip is placed around the tube.

 Deciding to Have a Tubal Sterilization

-Because tubal ligation is considered permanent, you must be absolutely sure that this is the right form of birth control for you.
+Because tubal ligation is considered permanent, you must be entirely sure that this is the right form of birth control for you.
 Some reasons to consider tubal ligation: